 (b) implementing procedures such as providing privacy statements when dealing with a client’s personal information;

-(c) regularly reviewing our privacy compliance, including privacy audits;
+(c) regularly reviewing our privacy compliance;

 (d) implementing security measures to keep the personal information we collect safe, including using unique usernames and passwords on systems that can access personal information and security cards to access on-site information; and

 In limited circumstances, it may be possible for an individual to use a pseudonym or remain anonymous when dealing with us.
 If an individual wishes to use a pseudonym or remain anonymous they should notify us when making first enquiries or providing initial instructions.
-We will use our best endeavours to deal with the individual as requested, subject to our professional obligations and ability to perform the legal service without using the individual’s name.
+We will use our best endeavours to deal with the individual as requested, subject to our professional obligations and ability to perform the legal or other service without using the individual’s name.
 In most cases, our professional obligations will require the individual to deal with us using their real name.

 We must comply with our professional obligations (including confidentiality obligations) in dealing with an individual’s personal information at all times.